dsaliberti/Crew/README.md

 # Crew
-A person collection for iOS
+A contact collection for iOS made in Swift.
+It uses dependency injection, protocols, local database storage, get data from a remote api and shows an adorable avatar for each contact.

 ### Must